Aman-Rimsan/SoftwareDesignProject/docs/DocumentationPlan.md

 ## Overall
 Documentation detailing aspects of the program, the goal is to use this plan to organize thoughts and build a strong developer and user guide

 ## Developer Guide
 * Will be placed within a "doc" file in the repository while being labeled "DevGuide.md"
 * Contents will be split into subcategories, with each section explaining a different part of the codebase and the logic behind it
 * Will cover setup instructions, file roles (e.g., `Stock.py`, `UI.py`, `unit.py`), and how different components interact
 * Will include testing and build instructions to help onboard new developers and simplify future debugging
+* Build and Test process's will be documented within this, as the info will be highly relevant for developers

 Who's Working on it: Abbas Akbar